 975 Sterling Silver (97.5% pure silver, 2.5% alloy metals, usually copper)

-Often more expensive than 925 sterling silver, this type of metal is a lot more pure and is often used by premium brands that sell intricate pieces of jewelry.
+Often more expensive than 925 sterling silver, this type of metal is a lot purer and is often used by premium brands that sell intricate pieces of jewelry.

-A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other markings to indicate date of manufacture and additional information about the piece.
+The first thing you should look for when you found an item you suspect to be real silver, is markings like a stamp or hallmark.
+A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other markings to indicate the date of manufacture and additional information about the piece.

 The hallmark for sterling silver varies from nation to nation, often using distinctive historic symbols, although Dutch and UK Assay offices no longer strike their traditional hallmarks exclusively in their own territories and undertake assay in other countries using marks that are the same as those used domestically.
 If you’d like to know more about silver hallmarks, this Online Encyclopedia of Silver Marks, Hallmarks & Makers’ Marks is a real mine of information.